seedatnabeel/seedatnabeel.github.io/content/_index.md

 * <span class="date">Jan 2024</span> &#8594; Three papers accepted! 🥳 One paper at [**AISTATS2024**](https://aistats.org/aistats2024/) and two papers at [**ICLR2024**](https://iclr.cc/) --- a first time :) Looking forward to presenting these with my co-authors!

 * <span class="date">Dec 2023</span> &#8594; DC-Check accepted to IEEE Transactions on AI!
 Interested in Data-Centric AI, then checkout our paper Navigating Data-Centric Artificial Intelligence with DC-Check: Advances, Challenges, and Opportunities 😊

+* <span class="date">Nov 2023</span> &#8594; Gave a talk at **Microsoft Research Cambridge** on Data-Centric AI.
+Thanks for hosting me! 😊

 * <span class="date">Oct 2023</span> &#8594; _Data-Centric AI Tutorial accepted to [**NeurIPS2023**](https://nips.cc/)!_ w/ Mihaela van der Schaar and Isabelle Guyon (Google Research).
 See you in New Orleans 🐊🎺🌶️